The Sandman Reader II: The Doll’s House

 January 1990

-Story Artist: Chris Bachalo (penciller), Malcolm Jones III (inker)
+Story Artist: Chris Bachalo (penciler), Malcolm Jones III (inker)

 Issue #12 brought readers the series debuts of even more key characters, a couple of whom would have major impacts on the conclusion of the entire series.

-In terms of immediate logistical matters though, it turned out that Brute and Glob weren’t the only characters hiding in Jed’s mind.
-Apparently, the lesser-known DC heroes Hector Hall and his pregnant wife Lyta were living there as well.
+In terms of immediate logistical matters, though, it turned out Brute and Glob were not the only characters hiding in Jed’s mind.
+The lesser-known DC heroes Hector Hall and his pregnant wife Lyta were living there as well.

-Hector had a truly convoluted history, having died as a result of unrelated matters in the then-recent DC Comics continuity.
+Hector had a truly complicated history, having died as a result of unrelated matters in the contemporary DC Comics continuity.
 His soul had been living in the Dreaming though, with Hall serving as a lackey to Brute and Glob.
-During Morpheus’s earlier absence, Hall had been manipulated by that pair into thinking that he was to be the new King of Dreams.
+During Morpheus’s earlier absence, Hall had been manipulated by that pair into thinking he was to be the new King of Dreams.

 Hector’s wife Lyta, her pregnancy seemingly ‘frozen’ while living in this odd situation with her husband, was unhappy.
 Here she was with her distracted and seemingly dead husband, all of them trapped in some manner of a crystal ‘house’ inside the mind of Jed.

 When Morpheus finally tracked down Brute and Glob, they dispatched Hector to face him.
-The resulting conflict was obviously mismatched though and Morpheus easily subdued him.
+The resulting conflict was mismatched, though, and Morpheus easily subdued him.

-It didn’t help matters that Morpheus told Lyta that he would visit her again to claim her unborn son.
+It did not help matters that Morpheus told Lyta that he would visit her again to claim her unborn son.
 Not surprisingly, Lyta’s anger toward Morpheus was a key point to keep in mind.
 She and her son would go on to play major roles in the series.

-Amid all of that action, Jed had been pulled from his basement prison by his guardian second cousins for a visit with a welfare inspector.
-The second cousins needed to prove that Jed was being given appropriate care and they needed Jed to cooperate during the inspector’s visit.
-Rather than doing so, Jeb escaped from the scene after everyone who had been living inside his mind was freed by Morpheus.
+Amid all that action, Jed had been pulled from his basement prison by his second cousins (who were serving as his guardian) for a visit with a welfare inspector.
+The second cousins needed to prove that Jed was being given appropriate care, and they needed Jed to cooperate during the inspector’s visit.
+Rather than doing so, Jed escaped from the scene after everyone who had been living inside his mind was freed by Morpheus.

-Jed fled the scene by hitchhiking and, unfortunately, he was picked up by the demonic Corinthian.
-Unity‘s role as a ‘vortex’ that attracted Morpheus’s demons had helped to justify the timeliness of his appearence.
+Jed fled by hitchhiking, and unfortunately, he was picked up by the demonic Corinthian.
+Unity’s role as a ‘vortex’ that attracted Morpheus’s demons had helped to justify the timeliness of his appearance.

-Rose Walker’s journey to Georgia continued with Gibert but was put on pause when their rental car broke down.
-They checked into a hotel that was otherwise booked up for a ‘cereal’ convention.
+Rose Walker’s journey to Georgia continued with Gilbert but was put on pause when their rental car broke down.
+They checked into a hotel that was otherwise booked up for a bizarre ‘cereal’ convention.
 The specifics of the convention would be revealed in issue #14.

-The entire living arrangement by Hector, Lyta, Glob, and Brute inside Jeb’s mind had been accomplished via their lliving in a ‘dream dome.’
-That scheme fell apart when Jeb realized that something was afoot inside his head after Morpheus brought order to the situation.
-Glob and Brute had planned on fashioning their own ‘dream king’ in Morpheus’s absence but that plan obviously did not work out.
+The entire living arrangement by Hector, Lyta, Glob, and Brute inside Jed’s mind had been accomplished via living in a ‘dream dome.’
+That scheme fell apart when Jed realized that something was afoot inside his head after Morpheus brought order to the situation.
+Glob and Brute had planned to fashion their own ‘dream king’ in Morpheus’s absence but that plan did not work out.

 Sandman #13: “Men of Good Fortune”